-We've collected cold brew recipes for you.
-12 coffee professionals from German-speaking countries have compiled their favorite recipes.
-The prerequisite for all these cold brew cocktails is a good cold brew base that tastes delicious even on its own.
+We've collected Cold Brew recipes for you.
+12 coffee professionals from German-speaking countries have put together their favorite recipes.
+The prerequisite for all these Cold Brew cocktails is a good Cold Brew base that already tastes delicious on its own.

-Of course, depending on the coffee, cold brew primarily reveals the chocolatey and nutty facets of a coffee, but doesn't mask the fruity notes.
-A characteristic of cold brew coffee is an "alcoholic" taste reminiscent of rum or cognac.
-We recommend lighter filter coffee roasts for cold brew.
+Of course, depending on the coffee, Cold Brew mainly highlights the chocolatey and nutty facets of a coffee, without overpowering the fruity notes.
+A peculiarity of cold coffee is an "alcoholic" taste, reminiscent of rum or even cognac.
+We recommend lighter filter coffee roasts for Cold Brew.

 Cold Brew or Cold Drip

-There are several ways to make cold coffee.
-The simplest is often encountered in everyday life: a cup of coffee that's been forgotten in a rush and has since gone cold.
-Sometimes the coffee still tastes amazing.
+Cold coffee can be made in various ways.
+The simplest often occurs in everyday life: a cup of coffee forgotten in the rush and now cold.
+Sometimes, the coffee still tastes surprisingly good.

-If you want to be sure of a good cold coffee, then the cold drip or cold brew methods are ideal.
+If you definitely want a good cold coffee, then the Cold Drip or Cold Brew methods are suitable.

-The cold drip drips slowly into the collection cylinder over the course of hours.
+The Cold Drip slowly drips into the collection cylinder over hours.

-With cold drip, a single drop of water drips onto the coffee grounds over six or more hours.
-The drip rate can be adjusted using a doser.
-As the water pressure in the upper chamber decreases, the drip rate must be reduced frequently.
-We recommend a rate of 1.5–2 drops per second and a brewing ratio of 1:10 (e.g., 50g coffee to 500g water).
-The cold drip looks spectacular and is therefore often used in cafés.
-However, due to the changing drip rate, it's difficult to brew the cold drip consistently and consistently.
-It usually turns out delicious, though.
+With Cold Drip, a drop of water drips onto the coffee grounds for six hours or more.
+The speed of the drops can be adjusted with a dispenser.
+As the water pressure in the upper chamber decreases, the drip speed often needs to be reduced.
+We recommend a speed of 1.5 – 2 drops per second and a brewing ratio of 1:10 (e.g., 50g coffee and 500g water).
+The Cold Drip looks spectacular and is therefore often used in cafes.
+Due to the changing drip speed, however, it is difficult to brew Cold Drip consistently well.
+Nevertheless, it usually turns out delicious.

-Cold brew comes in two variations and numerous sub-types.
-One variation is a classic filter coffee brewed over ice.
+Cold Brew comes in two variants and numerous sub-forms.
+One variant is actually a classic filter coffee brewed over ice.
 For this, part of the brewing water is used as ice cubes.
-For example, we brew 300 grams of hot water to 30 grams of coffee.
-The collecting carafe already contains 200 grams of ice cubes.
-The total water-to-coffee ratio is therefore 500 grams of water to 30 grams of coffee, corresponding to a ratio of 1:16.66.
+So, for example, we brew 300 grams of hot water over 30 grams of coffee.
+In the collecting pot, there are already 200 grams of ice cubes.
+The total ratio of water to coffee is therefore 500 grams of water to 30 grams of coffee, which corresponds to a ratio of 1:16.66.
 This is how we would brew a classic filter coffee.
-From a brewing perspective, the ice cubes are essentially a bypass .
+The ice cubes are technically a bypass in terms of brewing.

-The other cold brew method is much more passive.
-A brew is placed in a French press and placed in the refrigerator.
-After 6+ hours, the coffee is ready.
-Here, too, we prefer a 1:10 ratio, pouring the first tenth of the water over hot.
-We've explained this method, as well as the other two, in detail in our cold brew video.
+The other Cold Brew method is significantly more passive.
+An infusion is placed in a French press in the refrigerator.
+After 6+ hours, the coffee is brewed.
+Here too, we prefer to brew with a ratio of 1:10 and pour the first tenth of water hot.
+We have explained this method, as well as the other two, in detail in our Cold Brew video.

 12 Cold Brew Recipes from Coffee Professionals

-There are cold brew recipes and cold brew mixes with a variety of ingredients and plenty of tips and tricks.
+There are Cold Brew recipes and Cold Brew mixed drinks with completely colorful ingredients and many tips and tricks.
 There's something for everyone.
-Have fun browsing and trying!
-Just post your questions and your own recipes in the comments section.
-We'll share them and add them to the mix.
+Have fun browsing and trying them out.
+Feel free to post your questions and own recipes in the comment section.
+We will forward and add them.

 Pink Unicorn Cold Brew by Erna Tosberg

 "My tip: Hibiscus Tonic Water from Weißwang.
-Goes wonderfully with the Black Unicorn Cold Brew—it's practically a Pink Unicorn."
+Goes wonderfully with Black Unicorn Coldbrew – making it a Pink Unicorn.

-For cold brew, I like to use 70g per liter and let it steep for 24 hours.
+For the Cold Brew, I like to use 70g per liter and let it steep for 24 hours.

-Erna Tosberg is a two-time German barista champion and finished 10th and 12th at the World Barista Championship.
-She works for the roestbar in Münster and is now a WBC judge herself.
+Erna Tosberg is a two-time German Barista Champion and competed at the World Barista Championship in 2010 and 2012.
+She works for roestbar in Münster and is now a WBC Judge herself.

 New Orleans by Tito Huber